morsdyce/mimic/design_document.md

 As well as zero configuration setup.

 ## Browser Support
-The library should work in the following browsers:
+The library should work in evergreen browsers

-- IE 9+
-- Edge
-- Chrome/Chrome Mobile
-- Firefox
-- Safari/Safari Mobile
-- Opera

 # Feature Breakdown